 The Office of International Affairs (OIA) at Texas Tech University will be charging a separate, refundable fee of $200.
 This $200 fee will be assessed after May 8.
 You will not be charged for the application fee before May 8 (deadline for payment of all tuition and fees), so there is no real cost to apply early and reserve your place in the program.

 IMPORTANT: Your application is NOT complete until the application has been submitted AND your tuition and activities fee have been paid.
-We cannot reserve a spot for you before these are received.

 If you have any questions, please contact the School of Law’s Office of International Programs at 806-742-3990 or Professor Jorge Ramírez, Associate Dean for International Programs.